 - To rinse, mist the appliance with clean water.

-- Wipe the water away with a clean and dry towel.
+- Wipe the water off with a clean and dry towel.

 Clean Stainless Steel with Rubbing Alcohol

-Get a streak-free shine and disinfect the surface.
-This is a great method for busy parents.
+Get a streak-free shine and disinfect the surface:

 - Apply rubbing alcohol to a microfiber cloth.